-Summer slide is a real thing, but here’s the thing, I think it is more for public school kids that homeschooled kids.
-I am constantly telling my kids to go read, or finding awesome new documentaries that I know they are going to enjoy.
-I tend to point them towards more educational past times.
-The best part is the summer learning can be fun, get to the things that skipped over through the school year.
+Summer slide is a real thing, but here’s the thing, I think it is more for public school kids than homeschooled kids.
+As homeschoolers, my kids are constantly reading or finding awesome new documentaries that they enjoy.
+Find ways that you kids will enjoy summer learning in their way.

 Summer Learning, Keep It Going

 *This post contains affiliate links, see my disclosure policy for more information.*